The BFG (2016) – Film Review

 Less interested in rollercoastering story arcs than it is in simple, meaningful gestures, the film lingers on the heartwarming relationship between The BFG and orphaned Sophie (Ruby Barnhill).
 It unfolds slowly, letting the viewer immerse themselves in the visual splendour, revealing the delicate inner core of two unlikely friends bonding and discovering together.

 Sure, it’s maybe too sugary in places.
 And it’s too polite when you want a bit of bite with all the sugar.
 But it’s also a brave film – breathlessly quiet at times.
-Spielberg can do all the visual pyrotechnics, but he also knows how to capture wonder and awe – sometimes even removing John Williams’s typically big score so all you can hear is the wind in the grass and the buzz of insects.
+Spielberg can do all the visual pyrotechnics, but he also knows better than almost anyone how to capture wonder and awe – sometimes even removing John Williams’s typically big score so all you can hear is the wind in the grass and the buzz of insects.

 Doe-eyed close-ups are minimised too.
 Instead, wide-screen shots come filled with sumptuous detail – the giant’s reflection in a lake, a crooked rock formation, the way the giant covers a streetlamp with his hand to stay camouflaged.